 The combination of sporting and professional achievements have been recognised as Brendan is the recipient of several awards such as Australia Day Sporting Awards, the Order of Australia Medal (OAM), and an Australian Sports Medal recipient.
 The impact of Brendan's research in human health and performance are demonstrated with research grants and publications in this discipline.

-Brendan Burkett is inspiring and humorous keynote speaker and will equip you with the skills to lead and motivate your team.
+Brendan Burkett is an inspiring and humorous keynote speaker and will equip you with the skills to lead and motivate your team.